cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 Preferred formats:

-- Tables should be preferably written as machine-readable tables (MRT)
+- Tables should be preferably written as machine-readable tables (MRT).
-- For the associated data, the FITS format is the preferred solution
+- For the associated data, the FITS format is the preferred solution.

+Do not forget to test your FITS data before submission with the VizieR FITS validator tool.

 ::::::::::::::::::::::::::::::::::::::::::::::::